P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Evaluation

 \textbf{Accuracy Results.} Table~\ref{tab:accuracy} shows the accuracy of different quantization methods.
 On average, \workname{} achieves $1.04\%$ higher accuracy than Oaken under 4-bit KV-cache quantization.
 Regarding weight-activation quantization, \workname{} improves the average accuracy by a large margin of $2.57\%$ and $3.05\%$ compared to QuaRot and QoQ, respectively.
 Moreover, the accuracy improvement is particularly pronounced on Llama-3.2-3B.
 Both QuaRot and QoQ use integer formats that do not fit well to LLM tensor distributions, and rely on calibration datasets that lead to severe overfitting, particularly for smaller models with limited knowledge capacity.

-\textbf{\workname{} Algorithm Ablation Study.} We conduct ablation studies on Llama-2-7B and Llama-3.1-8B to evaluate the accuracy gain of different quantization techniques used in \workname{}.
+\textbf{Algorithm Ablation Study.} We conduct ablation studies on Llama-2-7B and Llama-3.1-8B to evaluate the accuracy gain of different quantization techniques used in \workname{}.
 As shown in Table~\ref{tab:algo_abl}, we start with pre-RoPE and post-RoPE KV-cache quantization, and observe noticeable perplexity degradation.
-This is because both cases do not address the outlier issue of key-cache.
-The proposed dynamic key-cache smoothing reduces the perplexity of Llama-2-7B and Llama-3.1-8B by $0.10$ and $0.17$, respectively.
-We then quantize weights to \texttt{INT4}, followed by adopting BitMoD to recover some perplexity loss.
+This is because both cases do not address the outlier issue of key cache.
+The proposed dynamic key-cache smoothing significantly improves the perplexity of Llama-2-7B and Llama-3.1-8B by $0.10$ and $0.17$, respectively.
+Then, adopting BitMoD for 4-bit weight quantization recovers some perplexity loss of \texttt{INT4} weights.
 Subsequently, quantizing attention-scores to the proposed \texttt{FP8-S0E4M4} format has negligible impact on perplexity.
-However, applying per-token activation quantization with \texttt{INT8} brings another major perplexity degradation, which is finally recovered by the proposed \texttt{FP8-E4M3} activation quantization.
-To summarize, \workname{} explores optimal numerical formats that adapt to different operands, thus minimizing their quantization error.
-In the presence of key-cache outliers, \workname{} employs a novel input-aware smoothing technique to mitigate their impact.
+However, applying per-token activation quantization with \texttt{INT8} brings another major perplexity degradation, which is finally recovered by the adopted \texttt{FP8-E4M3} activation quantization.
+To summarize, \workname{} explores optimal numerical formats that better adapt to different operands, thus minimizing their quantization error.
+In the presence of key-cache outliers, \workname{} employs a novel smoothing technique to mitigate their impact.

 \textbf{\labeltext{Analysis of Key-cache Quantization Error.}{k_quant_error}} Fig.~\ref{fig:k_quant_error} presents the normalized key-cache quantization error of Oaken, QoQ, and \workname{} on the Wikitext-2 and C4 datasets across all layers of Llama-2-7B.
 For each layer, we normalize the error to the average magnitude of all samples in the dataset.
 Oaken and QoQ rely on Wikitext-2 and Pile~\cite{pile} as calibration datasets to address the key-cache outliers.
 Although Oaken has similar quantization error as \workname{} on Wikitext-2, its error becomes more pronounced on C4 due to overfitting.
 QoQ has the highest error since the calibration statistics obtained from Pile does not generalize well to both Wikitext-2 and C4.
 In contrast, the dynamic input-aware smoothing of \workname{} yields the lowest quantization error, as it does not overfit to any calibration dataset.